 Luckily Mike was able to get a hold of a friend who graciously came and picked me up and took me to an Urgent Care nearby.
 Mike stayed with our bikes until our other close friends were able to come and get him.

 At Urgent Care I had to pay $150 for the office visit alone and an additional $350 for stitches in my chin.
 A $500 bill!
-Thankfully I can afford this unexpected medical bill but I know there are many people who wouldn’t be able to.
-The fact that a medical accident can put so much finical burden on a person or a family is inconceivable to me.
-This country is just not set up to help people in need which isn’t great. (“Make America great again!” …blah, blah, blah)
+Thankfully I can afford this unexpected medical bill but truly feel for the folks who would have been put over their financial threshold because of one doctors office visit.

-I am also lucky to have family and friends nearby who are so loving and supportive; my mom and stepdad came over the day of my accident and brought me flowers, Neosporin, and pineapple (the doctor told me pineapple helps with inflammation); our friends Sam, Shelby, Conor, and baby Owen who spent their Saturday afternoon in the waiting room after driving me and Mike to Urgent Care (not to mention Shelby’s daily text messages checking in on me and making sure I am okay); my neighbor, Kathy, who brushed and braided my hair for me before going back to work.
+I am lucky to have Mike who helped me a lot while I recovered.
+And family and friends nearby.
+My mom and stepdad came over the day of my accident and brought me flowers, Neosporin, and pineapple (the doctor told me pineapple helps with inflammation).
+Our friends Sam, Shelby, Conor, and baby Owen spent their Saturday afternoon in the waiting room after driving me and Mike to Urgent Care (not to mention Shelby’s daily text messages checking in on me and making sure I am okay).

 Aside from having a good supportive system to help me while I heal, it has been a painful and frustrating few days.
 Tomorrow is the start of July and this experience has put a kink in my project of No Negativity this month.
 I am trying to keep things in perspective and realize 1. my injuries could have been a lot worse and 2.
-I will, of course, be better soon; but it is hard with the stress of having stitches and not being able to use my hands.
-I also can’t shake the sadness that comes with realizing “the system” is not set up for people who don’t have insurance or close friends and family nearby.
+I will, of course, be better soon.
+The one thing I can’t shake is the sadness that comes with realizing our “system” is not set up for people who don’t have insurance or close friends and family nearby.